ThisAintPorn/PCSS-2021-306/README.md

 # Gameplay instructions
 The goal of Tilted Towers is to get the most points which is achieved by building the highest tower.
 It is played by three people at a time, and each user will be able to spectate the others but will only be able to interact with the middle part of the screen.

 The players will each start with one pre-built towerpiece where they need to place the next towerpiece.
 A towerpiece will be swinging on the screen, which will fall down when the user presses “space”.
-The towerpiece has to be dropped so it lands on top of the tower, if a towerpiece is more than half of the width of a block off the center of the last block it will fall down and the player will lose a life.
+The towerpiece has to be dropped so it lands on top of the tower, if a towerpiece is more than half of the width of a towerpiece off the center of the last towerpiece it will fall down and the player will lose a life.
 Everytime a towerpiece is placed correctly the player will score a point.

 Each player will start with three lives and when all three lives are lost the player loses.